 Elasmobranchs are handled in the field and maintained in laboratories for scientific investigation.
-They are maintained in aquaria for education and research.
-Ensuring that elasmobranchs are ethically handled and displayed is central to the Elasmobranch Husbandry initiative.
+Elasmobranchs are maintained in aquaria for education and research.
+Ensuring that this taxon are handled and displayed in an ethical manner is central to the Elasmobranch Husbandry initiative.

 Columbus Zoo & Aquarium